gvnadir/data-structures-and-algorithms/big_O/notes.md

     1. The Heap
         Is usually where we store variables that we assign values to.
     2. The Stack
-        Is usually Where we track of our function calls.
+        Is usually where we track of our function calls.

 Sometimes there is a tradeoff between saving time and saving space, so you have to decide which one you're optimizing for.